 - If self-treating is a challenge for you, make plans NOW to honor ourself.
 The usual mani/pedi, massage, facial jam might be your thing.
 Or maybe you really need a good night out with your girlfriends.
 A leisurely swim?
 An afternoon reading trashy magazines?
 You know your thing.
 Do that.

 - Don’t get too hung up on it.
 I don’t have anything particularly against Mother’s Day, but it is an over-commercialized faux holiday that can get out of hand and induce guilt and hurt feelings if not fully celebrated according to media-issued standards.
 Take it for what it is.

-Tell: What are you Mother’s Day 2014 plans?
+Tell: What are you Mother’s Day 2017 plans?
 Does it bum you out that no one is spoiling you today?
+Are you spoiling yourself?

 Never miss an offer or update.

 Just pop in your name and email and be the first to find out what WealthySingleMommy is up to!